Siteimprove/alfa/.changeset/thin-donkeys-pump.md

 "@siteimprove/alfa-rng": minor
 ---

-**Added:** A new package for handling simple RNG.
+**Added:** A new package for handling simple seedable RNGs.

-This creates simple RNG that ar enot suited for cryptography or other high-security application.
+This creates simple Pseudo-RNGs that are not suited for cryptography or other high-security application.

-Such RNG can be used for generating random tests or keys.
+Such RNGs can be used for generating random tests or keys.